Kubix20/FEUP-COMP/src/README.txt

 EXECUTE: java -jar Yal.jar <input_yal_file> (in case of bad input, print usage will be shown)

-DEALING WITH SYNTACTIC ERRORS: (Describe how the syntactic error recovery of your tool does work.
-Does it exit after the first error?)
+DEALING WITH SYNTACTIC ERRORS: Syntactic analysis was done with the goal to collect as many errors as possible.
+Therefore, a recovery mechanism was implemented so as to avoid the parser exiting abruptly.
+This mechanism involves, when encountering an error, trying to skip to a specific token that should isolate the error and allow  the parser to proceed normally, like the error was never there.
+Sometimes, in order to be less specific and try to guarantee even further that the error can be correctly isolated, the parser skips to not necessarily one, but one in a possible set of tokens.
+This recovery mechanism is implemented via Java methods, namely error_skipto, error_skipto_lookahead and error_multskipto (the last one using multiple possibilities for recovery tokens).
+It is used extensively throughout the grammar, but main uses can be found in the Stmt(), Assign(), If() and Call() productions.
+This way, syntactic analysis does not exit after the first error it encounters.

 SEMANTIC ANALYSIS: (Refer the semantic rules implemented by your tool.)

 INTERMEDIATE REPRESENTATIONS (IRs): The AST, result of the syntactic analysis, is printed when this stage is complete.
-The was used directly with the Symbol Table to generate the code.
+The AST was used directly with the Symbol Table to generate the code.
 As register-level optimizations were not made, there is no generation of a LLIR.

 CODE GENERATION: (when applicable, describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)